 Perfect Draft: 11th in a 12-Team Yahoo!
 Half-PPR League

-In this edition of the series, I'll be walking through a perfect draft from the 11th slot in a 12-team Yahoo half-PPR league.
-Each pick was optimized using projections and value-based rankings from the 4for4 Draft Analyzer tool.
+This article will walk through a perfect draft with the 11th pick in a 12-team Yahoo! half-PPR league.
+Each pick was optimized using projections and value-based rankings from the 4for4 Draft Hero tool.

-Draft Analyzer also mixed in a few other positional suggestions in their top five, so there are multiple options if you have a different preference in roster construction.
+Draft Hero also mixed in a few other positional suggestions in their top five, so there are multiple options if you have a different preference in roster construction.

 - All Premium Content

 - Highest Scoring Lineup + Top Available Players w/LeagueSync

 - ...and much much more